zimmermanc/evident-automation/autoremediate/aws/README.md

 1. An ESP Signature via Amazon SNS integration triggers an alert and send it to Lambda.
 2. The Lambda auto-remediation function is launched and performs the following:
-    a.
-Checks the ESP Signature status; Pass/Fail?
+    1. Checks the ESP Signature status; Pass/Fail?
-    b.
-If Fail; run checks to verify and remediate, log and exit.
+    2. If Fail; run checks to verify and remediate, log and exit.
 3. In some cases it may make sense to bypass the checks and remediate immediately.
 This accomplishes two things: 1) Faster Lambda function execution, and 2) Performs fewer AWS API calls.

 For more information on ESP integrations, please see [Evident Docs](http://docs.evident.io/#integrations)